Last update: 10 July 2020 (please, see important updates on Adyen, CurrencyCoud, TransferWise, plus new sound payment gateway – Tipalti).

 Pricing: Fee rates depend on the volume of transactions per month.
 For example: If your volume is less than 10 000 USD → 3.5%, if it is cit.
 200 000 USD → 2.5%, more than 600 000 USD → individual pricing.

 1) TRANSFER WISE (USA), official site

-Or, for example, TransferWise is 14x cheaper to send & receive funds than PayPal:
+Paypal vs. TransferWise: TransferWise is 14x cheaper to send & receive funds than PayPal:

 So how does TransferWise work?

 You (as a company in our case) register with TransferWise and open a borderless account in one or several currencies TransferWise supports (US, UK, Euro, Australia, New Zealand).
-Then you transfer money from your local bank to your borderless account →you can hold money in one or several currencies → if you need to send money to foreign bank account (e.g. your contractor or employee), TransferWise exchanges (using real market exchange rate) your settled currency into the one of the receiving party → you send money to the receiving party’s traditional bank account for minimum fees and currency exchange rates as described earlier.
+Then you transfer money from your local bank to your borderless account →you can hold money in one or several currencies → if you need to send money to a foreign bank account (e.g. your contractor or employee), TransferWise exchanges (using real market exchange rate) your settled currency into the one of the receiving party → you send money to the receiving party’s traditional bank account for minimum fees and currency exchange rates as described earlier.

 More about TransferWise pricing here You can calculate how much will it cost you to send a particular amount of money to the international bank account and compare it with your local bank’s wire transfer fees.